 With a little tease in your voice you say, Come on now, don't sound so surprised, then you look for evidence of Leslie, some gift she might have left, a bouquet of flowers or a box of his beloved chocolate cream.
 There's nothing.

 You take a chair and draw it to the bed.
-You mention the weather there in Pennsylvania and remark that your spring at home is several weeks ahead.
-How silly you sound, because any fool knows that spring travels from south to north.
+You mention the weather there in Pennsylvania and remark your spring at home is several weeks ahead.
+How silly you sound, because any fool knows spring travels from south to north.

 The radiator bangs, then hisses.
 The ugly beige curtains don't quite close, allowing a column of glare to fall across the floor.

 The nurse comes to take your father's temperature.
 She takes his blood pressure, too.
 She refills the pitcher of water, slides the thermometer from his lips, reads it, and drops it in the pocket of her bright, floral print smock.
 Then she's gone.
 You wish she were still there, occupying space between you and your father.

 Guess they told you what your dopey 'ole father did.
 Sailed right off that damn chair.
 The bruise on his cheek is florid and difficult to look at.
 There were no major injuries, otherwise.
 He's being kept for observation only, for an assessment of his mental state, and to determine if he's fit to return to independent living.